snozh5/temp/Support Vector Machine.md

 # Support Vector Machine
 ## Introduction to SVM
 Support Vector Machine also known as SVM in short is a supervised machine learning algorithm.
 It is used for regression as well as classification problem but commonly used for classification problems.
 It uses the concept of hyperplane.
 It can be a line, 2D planes or even n-dimentional planes.
-We will learn more about hyperplane in later section.
+We will learn more about hyperplane in later section.<br>
+The advantage or pros of SVM is that it works well with high dimensional space but the disadvantage of SVM is, it takes a lot of time to for training and therefore it is not advisable to use when the dataset is too large.

 > Fun fact: Although SVM can deal with non-linear data but the algorithm belongs to Linear Machine Learning Models.